acritelli/rucksack/README.md

 ![Rucksack Demo](./doc/img/ruck_demo.gif)

+☕ If you like Rucksack, consider [buying me a coffee](https://www.buymeacoffee.com/acritelli).

 **Warning:** Rucksack is a very new project and is under heavy development.
 Things may change.
 I think I've got the config file syntax nailed down, but this is still an early project.
 Please file an issue if you come across a bug.

 ## Installing